fadden/CiderPress2/WineNotes.md

 Double-click the ZIP to unpack it into `cp2_1.0.6_win-x86_sc`.

 In Kegworks, select the 32-bit engine and click "Create New Blank Wrapper".
-Choose an app name, such as `CP2Mac.app`, and click OK.
+Choose an app name, such as `CP2Mac.app`, and click "OK".
 The application will go off and do things for a while (about 45 seconds on a Mac Mini M4), then hopefully report that the wrapper was created successfully.
 Click "View wrapper in Finder".
-This will open the ~/Applications/Kegworks directory.
+This will open the `~/Applications/Kegworks` directory.

 We now need to put CiderPress II into the wrapper.
 Double-click "CP2Mac".
 Click "Install Software".
 Click "Copy a Folder Inside".
 From the Downloads